-First of all, Kitzsteinhorn is a mountain in the High Tauern range of the Eastern Alps.
-There is a year-round glacier at the top that is a popular ski area and training area for athletes early in the season when there isn’t snow elsewhere.
-Kitzsteinhorn is the peak ski area located near Zell am See AND near Kaprun.
-You’ll see both towns labeled underneath “Kitzsteinhorn” on signs.
+Kitzsteinhorn is a mountain in the High Tauern range of the Eastern Alps.
+It is home to a year-round glacier at the top, making it a popular training area for skiers early in the season when there isn’t snow elsewhere.
+Kitzsteinhorn is the peak ski area located near Zell am See AND near Kaprun, and you’ll see both towns labeled underneath “Kitzsteinhorn” on signs.
 I definitely recommend visiting Kitzsteinhorn if you are traveling in Western Austria.

 Truthfully, we got a little confused when trying to plan this portion of our trip.
 We were looking for somewhere to ride a gondola or cable car high into the mountains for panoramic views of the Austrian Alps.
 We saw a lot of different names of places that all looked similar and names of different towns and weren’t sure exactly where we needed to go and what we needed to do.
 Here were some things that helped clarify things for me:

 - First of all, Zell am See and Kaprun are separate towns that are very close together at the base of the Kitzsteinhorn mountain.
 Kaprun is closer to the base; Zell am See is located on the lake

 - Second, there is a Schmittenhohebahn Cable car in Zell am See that climbs to Schmittenhohe.
 This is a smaller ski area or hiking area: you are not looking for this to get to Kitzteinhorn

 - Third, we kept seeing an overlook called “Top of Salzburg.”
 This is located at the Kitzteinhorn Peak!

 Getting to the base